clear-code/BrowserSelectorMirror/README.md

 #### Regular Expression

-You can use also regular expression for hostname or URL patterns when you set the following registry value under the top of `BrowserSelector` key:
+You can use regular expression forURL patterns instead of wildcards, when you set the following registry value under the top of `BrowserSelector` key:

   * `"UseRegex"` = `dword:00000001`

+On this case all patterns must be valid regular expressions, so you cannot mix regular expression patterns and wildcard patterns.

+Regular expression patterns must match to the whole URL, not partially.
+Prealse remind that you must put `.*` at the end of the pattern if the pattern needs to be matched to arbitrary paths under a specific host.

 Please see the following page for the grammar of the regular expression: